 What it is particularly attractive about the recently discovered enzyme is its ability to withstand extreme conditions.
-David Talens-Perales, researcher at IATA, said that it can not only degrade the xylan at very high temperatures, but it is also able to withstand highly elevated levels of alkaline or potential of hydrogen (pH).
+David Talens-Perales, researcher at IATA, said that it can not only degrade the xylan at very high temperatures, but it is also able to withstand highly elevated alkaline or potential of hydrogen (pH) levels.

 The research team found this enzyme after analyzing over 6,000 sequences via their database.
 The scientists also managed to produce and purify the enzyme in large quantities, an essential step for industrial applications.